Frequently Asked Questions

 Type error

-Liquidsoap might also reject a script with a series of errors of the
+Liquidsoap may reject a script with a series of errors of the form

-Usually the last error tells you what the problem is, but the previous
+Usually the last error tells you what the problem is, but earlier errors

 For example, the error might indicate that a value of type

-has been passed where a float was expected, in which
+int has been passed where a float was

-A type error can also show that you’re trying to use a source of a certain content type (e.g., audio) in a place where another content type (e.g., pure video) is required.
-In that case the last error in the list is not the most useful one, but you will read something like this above:
+A type error can also indicate that you’re trying to use a source of a certain content type (e.g., audio) in a place where another content type (e.g., pure video) is required.
+In that case the last error in the list may not be the most useful one, but you will see something like this above it:

 At ...: